ContactEngineering/topobank/docs/maintenance.rst

 Call this with a username as argument in order to grant permissions for using the admin interface.
-In order to find out the username, you can either use an existing admin access or enter the "User Profile" page in the application.
+In order to find out the username, you can either use an existing admin access or enter the "User profile" page in the application.
 Then you can see your username in the URL.

 Example: